Should you give your kids an early inheritance?

 For tax purposes, the timing of your generosity makes little difference if your family is not likely to be subject to estate taxes.

 The U.S. tax code makes it fairly easy to give your children money, stocks or other investments or a piece of the family business.
-You can transfer up to a certain amount during your lifetime as a gift or at death through a will, free from federal gift and estate taxes.
+You can transfer up to a certain amount during your lifetime as a gift or at death through a will or revocable trust, free from federal gift and estate taxes.
 This federal gift tax exemption is commonly referred to as your lifetime exemption.
 The lifetime exemption can increase annually.
 It is important to note, however, that the federal gift and estate tax exemption amount is currently scheduled to significantly decrease in 2026, reverting back to a prior exemption amount, adjusted for inflation.
 The latest information can be found in our annual limits guide (PDF).

 In addition to the amount you can gift during your lifetime, each year you can also gift a certain amount to as many people as you like without triggering gift taxes.
 These are commonly referred to as annual exclusion gifts; see our annual limits guide (PDF) for current figures.
 Annual exclusion gifts have no bearing on your lifetime exemption and won't reduce the lifetime exemption amount.